The Most Common Hair and Skin Changes to Expect During Pregnancy

-Being pregnant is probably one of, if not the wildest experience a woman will ever go through.
+Being pregnant is probably one of the most intense physical experiences a woman goes through in her life.
 The body undergoes a major transformation that includes a slew of unpredictable changes.
 Some feel good and others are simply the worst.
-Your hair may be long, thick and shiny, but your skin could be in the middle of its worst breakout since sophomore year of high school.
+Your hair may be long, thick, and shiny, but your skin could be in the middle of its worst breakout since sophomore year of high school.

-You just never know how your body will react to the hormonal rollercoaster that is pregnancy.
-Ahead, two dermatologists with years of treating budding mommas, break down the most common changes that occur during one of the most exciting (and challenging) times in a woman’s life.
+You just never know how your body will react to the hormonal roller coaster that is pregnancy.
+Ahead, two dermatologists with years of treating budding mommas break down the most common changes that occur during one of the most exciting (and challenging) time in a woman’s life.

 Your New Skin

-Everyone’s experience will be completely different, but overall, there are three main skin concerns that are pretty pregnant- specific.
+Everyone’s experience will be completely different, but overall, there are three main skin concerns that are pretty pregnancy- specific.
 Melasma is the most popular.
 It’s a condition that causes areas of the facial skin to darken.
 While melasma isn’t exclusive to pregnant women, it’s more common among them.

 There’s also a chance of developing new allergies when pregnant.
-Board-certified dermatologist, S. Manjula Jegasothy, MD, CEO and Founder of Miami Skin Institute says that these types of allergic reactions can mostly manifest as hives.
+Board-certified dermatologist S. Manjula Jegasothy, MD, CEO and Founder of Miami Skin Institute, says that these types of allergic reactions can mostly manifest as hives.

-And then there is hormonal acne.
+And then there’s hormonal acne.
 Fluctuating levels of testosterone, estrogen and progesterone in your body can bring on the breakouts, and because of the laundry list of products you shouldn’t use while carrying, treating acne can be tricky.

 MORE: The Real Deal on How HPV Can Impact Your Fertility